groupon/sparklint/README.md

 * Change spark version: `set sparkVersion := "2.0.0"`
 * Change scala version: `++ 2.11.8`
 * Package: `package`
-* Perform task (e.g, test) foreach spark version `foreachSparkVersion test`
+* Perform task (e.g, test) foreach spark version `+ foreachSparkVersion test`
-* Publish to sonatype staging `foreachSparkVersion publishSigned`
+* Publish to sonatype staging `+ foreachSparkVersion publishSigned`
+* Build docker image to local `docker`
+    - Snapshot version will be tagged as latest
+    - Release version will be tagged as the version number
+* Publish existing docker image `dockerPublish`
+* Build and publish docker image at the same time `dockerBuildAndPublish`
+* The command to release everything: `sparklintRelease`